-The best patient is an educated patient.
+Education can make a world of difference in your journey as a patient.
 Take control of your health by knowing what to expect from your doctor and your surgery.

 1. Is your doctor board-certified in plastic surgery?

-2. Do you have before-and-after photos or reviews from past patients?
+2. Do you have before and after photos or reviews from past patients?

 It is not unreasonable to ask about the satisfaction of past patients who have had the same procedure that you are considering.
 Looking at photos will help you form realistic expectations, and reading reviews may prompt additional questions for your doctor and provide you with information you had not considered.